tildesarecool/FroggerTangles/README.md

 ---

+I don't know how many times I need to learn this before it sinks in, but asking ChatGPT for help pretty much always ends in taking more time than it would have taken had I not bothered using it.

+Anyway, I'm going to archive my current set of files and start over from scratch.
+And this time I'll just GPT as a way to summarize documentation when necessary instead of just asking it about a specific script.

+I was trying to figure out how to use custom events or a timer to space out putting in vehicles.
+But it didn't work.
+In fact it's worse now than before.

+So the status of this readme file as of now is "I started over".
+If you want to see the last version of the script look in the "unnecessary backups" folder.

+---

 It doesn't feel like I have made a lot of progress.
 I have refactored a bit and ended up pretty much the point where I started functionally.
 I mean I have the vehicle moving right/left.
 Technically there's two vehicles but i didn't add any timing so one is just over lapping the other.
 I do believe I know where to go from where I am though: a method to create a bunch of car type vehicles - one for each predefined color - and add them all to a list and sprite group.
 That would just a utility function that runs as soon as the game runs or whatever.
 It just has to run once when the game starts is the point.
 Something roughly like pre-caching.
 Then a separate method or function for sending the vehicles across the screen with the timing.